dukescript/dukebrush/Readme.md

 # DukeBrush

-This is demo project shows, how you can use native libraries in a DukeScript application for Android.
+This demo project shows how you can use native libraries in a DukeScript application for Android.
 The native API we're using is the [Oral B API](https://developer.oralb.com/).
 It allows you to connect via Bluetooth LE to a toothbrush and to receive updates about brushing time, pressure and the sector you're supposed to brush.